 Chrysanthemums are more known for inclusion in flower bouquets than working in a vegetable garden, but they are workhorses, so much so that they are often an ingredient in insecticides.
 They help with all sorts of garden pests, as well as household pests, such as roaches, fleas, ticks, bedbugs, and lice.

 Lavender is a fantastic addition to gardens, especially near seating areas, where the soothing aroma can fill the air and keep visitors relaxed.
 However, like other very aromatic plants, pests tend to not be great fans.
-Lavender is a great help in repelling fleas (for the pets) and moths (for the plants), and it also attracts pollinators.
+Lavender is a great help in repelling fleas (for pets) and moths (for plants), and it also attracts pollinators.

 Garlic is yet another smelly addition to this list, only this time one that is more often noted as not necessarily being a pleasant smell, though some do love it.
 Garlic (and others, like chives, from the same family) repels a whole host of pests, including Japanese beetles, carrot flies, and moths.

 Catnip, of course, will endear you to those domestic felines that might be milling about, but it will not make the garden pests happy.
 Troublesome squash bugs, beetles, aphids, and weevils will steer clear.
-Catnip also repels ants, and it can be used indoors (make small bags of dried catnip to place where needed) for this purpose.
+Catnip also repels ants, and it can be used indoors (make small bags of dried catnip to place where it’s needed) for this purpose.

 Petunias add a great flash of color in the garden, and though they come from a suspect family, known to have poisonous members, there are types of petunias — Petunia x hybrida — with flowers that can be eaten.
 Regardless, they are yet another plant known for ridding the garden of aphids, leafhoppers, worms, and beetles.